mgjenni/StrikePrice_Calc/README.md

 - <b>CSS</b>

 <h2>Key Learnings </h2>
-- Gained practical experience with AWS services like Lambda, IAM, Amplify, CloudWatch, DynamoDB, and API Gateway.
+- Gained practical experience with AWS services like Lambda, IAM, Amplify, CloudWatch, DynamoDB, and API Gateway. <br>
-- Deepened my understanding of database operations and how to effectively set up APIs with API Gateway and JavaScript.
+- Deepened my understanding of database operations and how to effectively set up APIs with API Gateway and JavaScript.<br>
 - Overcame challenges in debugging HTML scripts and writing Python code for Lambda functions, particularly in database interactions.